Home Processing of C-41 Color Negative Film

 The only thing to check is that your thermometer reads high enough for color processing.
 You need one that will read well above 100°F or 40°C. Some thermometers made for black-and-white processing at room temperature don’t read that high.
 You also don’t want one that only reads two-degree increments.
 I use this one and this one.

-For chemicals, the easiest way to get started is the Tetenal C-41 Press Kit.
-All the chemicals you need are included, in powder form, so you can order it online and have it shipped without problem.
-It's $20, makes one liter of each chemical, and will process 12 rolls.
-The kit may arrive branded as Jobo rather than Tetenal; it's the same thing.
+For chemicals, the easiest way to get started used to be the Tetenal C-41 Press Kit.
+All the chemicals you need are included, in powder form.
+It’s $32.50, makes one liter of each chemical, and will process 12 rolls.
+Unfortunately, the photo supply stores are no longer willing to ship it.
+B&H claims it was always supposed to be labeled as hazmat and they were shipping it before by mistake.
+If you’re in or near New York City you can pick it up in person at B&H or Adorama, but if not, you may find it difficult to get your hands on one.
+If you do, the kit may be branded as Jobo rather than Tetenal; it’s the same thing.

 You will need three (or four, if using separate bleach and fixer) one-liter bottles to store the mixed chemicals.
 These are disappearing from B&H, but they still have a small selection.
 Fancy glass bottles are actually cheaper than plastic.
 Some people wash out and use plastic soda bottles or glass liquor bottles.

 Timing needs to be more exact than with black-and-white, so don’t use an egg timer.

 Mixing the chemicals

 Color chemistry is more toxic than black-and-white, so be correspondingly careful.
 If you get any on your hands, wash them right away, and definitely don’t inhale the powder.
 “More toxic” is relative, though: the chemicals are not especially dangerous.